uncultivatedrabbit/coronavirus-in-the-usa/README.md

-# coronavirus-in-the-usa
+# Coronavirus in the United States

-Tracking Covid-19 in the United States.
+Tracking and charting Covid-19 cases n the United States.

 ## Motivation